dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 - Break up complex code dependencies and make our code easier
 - Improve code/better code quality

 1.7.
-Benefits/Advantages of Automated Testing
+Benefits-Advantages of Automated Testing
 ---------------------
 - It helps to catch defects/bugs before releasing your application/product/software
 - With Automated Testing, we produce software with fewer bugs and of better quality and more reliable